zeravenyoej/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions provide a way to persist data across requests.
+They save authentication information so that there is no need to re-enter credentials on every new request the client makes to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt uses an algorithm to hash passwords received from the client, which are typically strings.
+Additionally, it adds “salt” to make the given passwords more unique.

 - [ ] What does bcrypt do to slow down attackers?

+Brcypt is an adaptive function: overtime, the iteration count can be increased to make it slower, so it remains resistant to brute-force search attacks.

 - [ ] What are the three parts of the JSON Web Token?

+header (which contains the algorithm and the type of token), payload (which includes claims), signature (which includes a secret)

 ## Minimum Viable Product